 Pathward's goals are scalable and will adjust based on the Tier One Capital at the end of each calendar year.
 This will ensure that the bank's goals are aligned with the size of the bank.
 If the bank exceeds its Tier I (AA) CD Investments / Lending goal for Outstanding performance in a particular year, the excess dollar amount will roll into the Tier II (BSRA) actual performance.
 This will encourage the bank to continue its pursuit of CD activities in the AA, even after it has achieved an Outstanding rating.
 Investing in the BSRA allows Pathward to make material loans, and investments in a broader region where the need is greater, and the concentration of financial institutions is less.
-The Bank is utilizing a year over year percentage increase approach towards investing a growing percentage of assets into CRA qualified loans and investment.
-The Bank, as of 12/31/2023 is projecting \$610MM in Tier 1 Capital.
-That equates to approximately \$79MM - \$91MM of lending and investments held on the balance sheet in year 1, \$89MM - \$102MM in year 2, and \$96MM - \$108MM in year 3.
+The Bank is utilizing a year over year percentage increase approach towards investing a growing percentage of assets on balance sheet into the CRA qualified investment and lending goals.

+For illustration purposes, Pathward utilized the 6/30/2023 Tier 1 Capital of \$586MM to calculate annual goals.
+That equates to approximately \$76.2MM - \$87.9MM of lending and investments held on the balance sheet in year 1, \$82MM - \$93.8MM in year 2, and \$87.9MM - \$99.6MM in year 3.
 These numbers are conservative and assume no growth in Tier 1 capital over the life of the plan.